<

 Traditional developmental biology is a “top-down” study that dissects the complex system into individual parts.
 However, information about how these biological parts connect to each other, and what are the minimal core components is usually missing.
 Meanwhile, many biological processes are hard to track due to the lack of a good read-out.
 To solve these problems, we take a “bottom-up” approach, which is to understand biology by reassembling the machinery and building de novo functions.
 With the development of the latest protein and genome engineering technology, we are now able to design novel molecules and test its effect in complex multicellular organisms such as the fly.

 Previously, we designed a synthetic Notch receptor (Dev.
 Cell, 2015) and applied it in detecting direct cell-cell interaction as well as triggering tumor and wild-type cell competition in vivo (PNAS, 2017).
+This approach has been further adopted and test functional in mammlain system (Science, 2023).

 Now, we are directly modifying the endogenous signaling molecule to create synthetic bio-parts, which will allow us to build a new signaling circuit that can visualize and trigger the target biological activity.